1995parham-learning/1995parham-learning.github.io/content/concepts/Raft.md

 - A _follower_ only responds to candidate(s) or the leader.

 To maintain these server status(es), the Raft algorithm divides time into small terms of arbitrary length.
 Each term is identified by a monotonically increasing number, called **term number**.
+This term number is maintained by every node and is passed while communications between nodes.